Aycrazy/cs122-project-group/README.md

 Regarding the Chicago Tribune:

-They launched a beta of their archives (within the last week/week and a half), which also made available an articles.chicagotribune page from which we realized we were able to scape 3 days before our assignment was due (prior to this their archives were not scrapeable, they were going through propquest which blocked scarping).
-We scraped 8 months of data, but stopped to concentrated on completeing other aspects of the assignment.
+They launched a beta of their archives (within the last week/week and a half), which also made available an articles.chicagotribune page from which we realized we were able to scrape 3 days before our assignment was due (prior to this their archives were not scrapeable, they were going through propquest which blocked scarping).
+We scraped 8 months of data, but stopped to concentrate on completeing other aspects of the assignment.

 The database has 5 years of article information from La Jornada and ProPublica.